gracelang/language/spec.md

 its code is executed, resulting in a _module object_.

-Modules may begin with one or more `import "module" as nickname` statments, naming a module to be imported and giving a _nickname_ that can be used to refer to the module object in the rest of the importing module.
+Modules may begin with one or more `import "module" as nickname` statements, naming a module to be imported and giving a _nickname_ that can be used to refer to the module object in the rest of the importing module.
 Because modules are just objects, public declarations at the top level of imported modules are requested simply